Ranks as 8th VPN out of 52

 The more servers, the better I used to think.

-As an example, HideMyAss has over 190+ server, meaning nearly every country on earth includes its physical server rack with a proper server room.
+As an example, HideMyAss has over 190+ servers, meaning nearly every country on earth includes its physical server rack with a proper server room.

 Just imagine the price of the maintenance…